• Skip to primary navigation

 How to store the leftover turkey pie?

-Can you freeze turkey pie?
+Can you freeze Leftover Turkey Shepherd's Pie?

 Yes, you can freeze this delicious turkey pie before or after baking it.
 In both cases, thaw it overnight before baking.